hhalvors/hhalvors.github.io/index.md

 it's a bad idea to talk about *theories* in the first place -- rather than about more solid things such as *facts*.
-I remain convinced that meta-theoretic concepts (i.e. concepts about our representations and how they relates to the world) are useful, and that explication of such concepts is a valuable practice.
+I remain convinced that meta-theoretic concepts (i.e. concepts about our representations and how they relate to the world) are useful, and that explication of such concepts is a valuable practice.
 But it's important to clarify what we attend to achieve via this methodology.